 Lastly, to Config then Input.
 I highly recommend customizing the controls here and beginning to memorize the keyboard-to-SNES controller comparisons.
 If you’re using a keyboard, I wouldn’t even worry about turbo and diagonal keys.

-Download and extract the ROMs into the same folder.
+Extract ROMs into a folder so you can easily keep track of them.
 It’ll get messy and confusing otherwise.
 SNES ROM files have the “.smc” extension.

 After downloading the ROMs you’re interested in, go to Game then Load.
 Here, you’ll want to navigate to the folder where you’ve saved your ROMs.